 - Dome Shape: If you can settle into a smaller size tent (big dome shape tents are not that sturdy), the dome shape is perfect to ensure your headroom.
 This shape of the tent has basically poles that are flexible yet give structure to the tents and secures enough headroom.

 - A Shape: The basic “A” shape tent is the mainstream tent that we all are aware of.
-These tents are the traditional ones are less expensive but they don’t allow enough room inside due to slopping side walls.
+These tents are the traditional ones that are less expensive but they don’t allow enough room inside due to sloping sidewalls.

 - Umbrella Shape: Whenever you are planning camping with a large group, an umbrella shape tent will be the best choice for its spacious walls and windows.